-I write this letter to introduce you to the meaningful work that the Teach Them To Fish Foundation is doing in rural Cambodia and Uganda and the global impact our work has on the lives of thousands of underprivileged children who without your help simply would have no hope.
+I write to introduce you to the meaningful work the Teach Them To Fish Foundation is doing by building schools in Cambodia and building schools in Uganda and the global impact our work has on the lives of tens of thousands of disadvantaged and orphaned children who did not have schools to attend while emphasizing the importance of educating young girls at risk for human trafficking, who without your help have no hope.

-While the Teach Them To Fish Foundation is not first-responders, we maintain a Save The Children program and stand ready to help children displaced during times of unforeseen tragedies such as the earthquake in Nepal (2015), Typhoon Haiyan in the Philippines (2013), and the earthquake in Haiti (2010).
+While the Teach Them To Fish Foundation is not first-responders, we maintain a Save The Children program to help end child hunger and end human trafficking of your girls and stand ready to help children displaced during times of unforeseen tragedies such as the earthquake in Nepal (2015), Typhoon Haiyan in the Philippines (2013), and the earthquake in Haiti (2010).

-As we are all unpaid volunteers, 100% of the proceeds donated through our website goes to the children in the form of food, clothing, shoes, school supplies, and/or construction of school buildings or, if so designated, to our Save The Children program which we contribute to the US Fund for UNICEF unless we are suitably positioned to provide in-field work such as we did during the famine in Cambodia, the bombings in Israel, and for the refugees fleeing Thailand during the May 2014 Thai Military Coup.
-We raise money separately for our administrative expense and fundraising activities whether through our Board Members’ contributions and/or corporate sponsorship.
-Of course, any funds that you might designate for our administrative expenses would be greatly appreciated, too.
+We also provide food, clothing, shoes, school supplies, or construction and renovation of school buildings or, if so designated, to our Save The Children program which we contribute to the US Fund for UNICEF unless we are suitably positioned to provide in-field work such as we did during the famine in Cambodia, the bombings in Israel, and for the refugees fleeing Thailand during the May 2014 Thai Military Coup .